ganeti/ganeti/man/hbal.rst

   the primary instance count, but that is already tracked via other metrics and thus the influence of the dynamic utilisation will be practically insignificant.

+\--ignore-dynu
+  If given, all dynamic utilisation information will be ignored by assuming it to be 0.
+This option will take precedence over any data passed by the ``-U`` option.

 -S *filename*, \--save-cluster=*filename*
   If given, the state of the cluster before the balancing is saved to